svkratzer/spacebook/README.md

 ### Challenge II: Poor Navigation for New Users

 **Problem**
 Somewhat less obvious than the last issue, after playing around with the site halfway through its development, I noticed that it wasn't very easy for new users to navigate between different profiles.
 So much of Facebook's functionality is driven by user-to-user interaction, and yet users weren't able to view eachother's profiles easily without already being friends.
-Something needed to be done to facilitate "match-making" for new users so they could more easily grow their friends list and more easily navigate to other users' profiles.
+Something needed to be done to facilitate "match-making" for new users so they could more easily grow their friends list and navigate to other users' profiles.

 **Solution**
 The solution to this problem was two-fold...

 First, I decided that search was an essential feature from a UI standpoint.
-It's implementation was rather straightforward, and the only technical "hurdle" I encountered was that the search request was originally made every time a user clicked a key.
-The solution was rather simply to use debouncing to limit the number of requests made in a given time period.
+It's implementation was straightforward, and the only technical "hurdle" I encountered was that the search request was originally made every time a user clicked a key.
+The solution was simply to use debouncing to limit the number of requests made in a given time period.
 A gif of the site's search functionality in action can be seen below.

 ![search](https://github.com/svkratzer/MyFace/blob/master/app/assets/images/readme_images/myface_search.gif)

 Second, I thought it would be a good idea to implement some sort of "suggested friends" feature to increase the rate at which new users made friends.
 This also served to increase navigability for newer accounts.
-As it stands, the suggested friends algorithm is rather simple, and is an Active Record query for mutual friends.
+As it stands, the suggested friends algorithm isn't as developed as I'd like it to be.
+At this point, it's an Active Record query for mutual friends.
 The code is as follows...

 ```
 # app/controllers/api/friends_controller.rb